A reader asked:

 When can I see the Southern Cross in Hawaii?

 The answer is now – late December and early January – but you’ll have to look for it at just the right place and time of night.
 Each year at this time, Hawaiians – or those at the latitude of Hawaii – can see the Southern Cross in the southern sky briefly before dawn.
-The Southern Cross, aka the constellation Crux, stands close to upright, but quite low in the sky for the latitude of Honolulu.
+The Southern Cross, aka the constellation Crux, stands close to upright, but quite low in the sky, for the latitude of Honolulu.
+Be sure to find an unobstructed southern horizon.
 Follow the links below to learn more about the Southern Cross.

 All of you at this latitude will be able to see the Southern Cross before dawn for at least another month.

 Are there guide stars to the Southern Cross?
-Look at the photo above, by Jv Noriega in the Philippines.
+Look at the photo at the top of this post, by Jv Noriega in the Philippines.
+Also look at the chart above.
 Notice the two stars, Rigel Kentaurus and Hadar, in the constellation Centaurus.
-Rigel Kentaurus is also known as Alpha Centauri, the star system nearest to Earth, at a little more than four light-years away.
+Rigel Kentaurus is also known as Alpha Centauri, the star system nearest to Earth, at a little more than 4 light-years away.

 Rigel Kentaurus (Alpha Centauri) and Hadar point to the Southern Cross.